 Also, CROs with greater international expertise may also emerge as winners as sponsors turn to them to handle specific therapeutic indications or processes for complex trials.
 This shift is due in part to the difficulty of finding qualified patients for clinical trials in developed markets such as North America, where for example,there are fewer disease-naďve patients.

 Eric Langer is president of BioPlan Associates, tel.
 301.921.5979, email@example.com

-1. BioPlan Associates, "7th Annual Report and Survey of Biopharmaceutical Manufacturing Capacity and Production," (Rockville,
+1. BioPlan Associates, "7th Annual Report and Survey of Biopharmaceutical Manufacturing Capacity and Production," (Rockville, MD, preliminary data, 2010).

 2. BioPlan Associates, "Directory of Top 60 Biopharmaceutical Organizations in India" (Rockville, MD, 2008).

 3. BioPlan Associates, "Directory of Top 60 Biopharmaceutical Organizations in China," (Rockville, MD, 2008).